Q: What is crew?

 Q: What is it like to row?

 A: Rowing is relaxing.
 Rowing is intense.
 Rowing is focused.
 Rowing is fun.
 Rowing is peaceful.
 Rowing is painful.
 Rowing is challenging.
 Rowing is what you make of it, and great rowing is an amazing thing to be part of.
-The feeling of a great row covers a wide spectrum.
-At one end, you have those early morning practices doing easy, focused drills to improve technique.
-The water is calm and flat like a sheet of glass.
+Every trip on the water is different.
+Sometimes you do focused drills early in the morning to improve technique.
+The water is flat like a sheet of glass.
 The boat glides forward with effortless strokes and the only sound is that of the blades in the water.
-At the other end of the spectrum is the finishing sprint of any race.
+In sharp contrast, there is the finishing sprint of any race.
 Your entire body burns as every muscle works to go that much faster.
 Taking over 40 stokes-per-minute, you barely survive as you cross the finish line having truly given everything.
 Either way, it’s an awesome feeling.

 Q: How long does it take to learn good rowing?